-When starting a new lighting installation project, a critical decision is determining the best color temperature for the installation.
+When starting a new LED lighting installation project, a critical decision is determining the best color temperature for the installation.
 LED color temperatures can look vastly different from one another and range from a warm candlelight glow to the cool bright fluorescent color.
-LED lighting is the perfect way to add accent or task lighting anywhere inside of a home.
-LED lights include LED strip lights, LED puck lights, and LED tape light kits are all great options that offer a wide range of color temperatures.
+LED lighting that has crisp, blue look would have a “cool” color temperature; a more yellow looking LED light would be “warm” in color temperature.
+Armacost Lighting offers a variety of LED lights in a wide range of color temperatures, including LED strip lights, LED puck lights, and LED tape light kits.

 Measuring LED Color Temperatures

-LED fixtures (LED strip lights, puck lights, linear lighting, etc.) that have a lower Kelvin rating will appear warmer.
+LED lighting color temperature is measured in Kelvin (K) and can range from 1700K to 7000K, with 1700K being a dull match flame glow and 7000K being bright “blue-ish” in color.
+LED light fixtures (LED strip lights, puck lights, linear lighting, etc.) that have a lower Kelvin rating will appear warmer.
 While those with a higher color temperature will appear cooler and sometimes blue.

-Here is a quick guide to understanding temperatures on a scale:
+Here is a quick guide to understanding LED lighting color temperatures on a scale:

-3000K – soft white, bright sunrise or sunset
+3000K – soft white, similar to halogen bulb

-4000K – bright white typical of fluorescent lighting
+4000K – bright white, similar to fluorescent lighting

-6500K – Cool, bright similar to a computer monitor
+6500K – cool white, crisp & blue tinted, similar to a computer monitor

-7000K – Ultra-cool bright halogen at highest setting
+7000K – ultra-cool, similar to bright halogen at highest setting

-The “higher” cooler color temperatures are often found in industrial or specific commercial applications where ultra-bright cool light is required.
+The “higher” cooler color temperatures can be used to replicate natural daylight and are often found in industrial or specific commercial applications where ultra-bright cool light is required.
+Examples of cool color temperature LED lighting applications include work environments, commercial & retail displays, and study lights.
 While the soft and warmer temperatures are often found in under cabinet lighting applications or where dimmable LEDs may be preferred.